 What I love about these Mexican corn fritters is that they're not deep-fried.
 Instead, they're pan-fried in just a little bit of oil, making them easy to make and healthier.
 I mean the sauce even has avocado in it so let's just go ahead and say these are healthy.

 To make these fritters, you have to use fresh corn.
 There's just no sugar-coating it, canned or frozen corn will not do.
 They may make an okay fritter but fresh corn makes a huge difference in the texture and overall taste.

-Heat some oil in a non-stick saute pan over medium heat and place about 2 tbsp of the corn fritter batter into the pan.
+Heat some oil in a non-stick saute pan over medium heat and place about ¼ cup of the corn fritter batter into the pan.
 Be careful while these are cooking because the corn can pop.

 Hello flavor town!
 These Mexican corn fritters have it all.
 A little spice, a little sweet, a little savory, and some creamy all wrapped into one.
-Now to test these on my next clients!